Andrea has a background in Myers-Briggs and Western astrology. She mostly writes about relationships.

 Therefore, you have a Knight of Swords card, which points to someone who is hasty in speech and perhaps aggressive; maybe this is something he lacks or something he likes to see in women.

 For the fifth question ("What is the problem that is preventing John and me from being together?"), let's say you pulled a King of Diamonds or the King of Pentacles.
 This more than likely represents John and the fact that he is too focused on his career to invest in romantic relations at this time.

 However, he is well-balanced with his materials, a great manager of things, and more than likely has nurturing qualities.
 A king card shows a great sense of development.

-For the final question ("What is the best solution to overcome this?"), let's say you pull an 8 of Spades (Swords).
-Swords are generally negative; therefore, if we were to look at the Tarot definition, we see that this card represents isolation, fear of speaking, or fear of change.
+For the final question ("What is the best solution to overcome this?"), let's say you pull an Eight of Spades (Swords).
+Swords are generally negative; therefore, if we were to look at the tarot definition, we see that this card represents isolation, fear of speaking, or fear of change.

 What the card is attempting to tell you with this question is that in order to grow, you need to speak about your feelings, and the longer you wait, the harder it will be.

 Tips for Interpreting Playing Cards in a Tarot Reading